SuyashLakhotia/UniversityNotes/CZ 3001 - Advanced Computer Architecture/Module 2 - MIPS Instructions.md

 JR $ra
 ```

-**Note:** The contents of $ra needs to be saved into the stack if the procedure is a non-leaf or recursive procedure.
+**Note:** The value of $ra needs to be saved into the stack only if the procedure is a non-leaf or recursive procedure.